-10) Around School
+Around School

 Positive behaviour in the playground is just as important as anywhere else in the school.

 We will invest significantly as a school to ensure that:

-10.1 - At morning playtime:
+At morning playtime:

-- At least three teachers should be positioned strategically around the playground

-- Two-three Teaching Assistants should be monitoring / keeping an eye on the playground and one should be in the medical room.

-- Adults should be appropriately 'spaced out' around the playground so that monitoring of behaviour is comprehensive and there can be swift intervention where any issues arise.

-- Any instances of play-fighting or similar behaviour must be addressed immediately.

--At the end of playtime, the whistle is blown to signify the children to stop and find a space.
-The children are then dismissed on different 'Waves' to allow less congestion in the cloakrooms.
-The expectation is that the children will walk to their classroom and will not enter the classroom unless there is an adult in the room.
+- At least four staff members should be positioned strategically around the playgrounds, monitoring / keeping an eye on the playground and one should be in the medical room. - Adults should be appropriately 'spaced out' around the playground so that monitoring of behaviour is comprehensive and there can be swift intervention where any issues arise. - Any instances of play-fighting or similar behaviour must be addressed immediately and parents informed. - -At the end of playtime, the whistle is blown to signify the children to stop and find a space.
+The children are then dismissed by class to allow less congestion in the cloakrooms.
+The expectation is that the children will walk promptly to the hall for Collective Worship unless there is a change to routine in which case they will return promptly to the playground and will not enter the classroom unless there is an adult in the room.

-10.2 At lunchtime:
+At lunchtime:

 - At lunchtime, serious incidents are rare, and most issues are resolved by the staff on duty at lunchtime. - Staff are skilled at supporting children to de-escalate and resolve disputes when they occur.
-Although serious incidents at lunchtime are rare, an assigned member of SLT will always be 'on call' to provide support, particularly if there is a serious incident.

-- Celestine room and the library are available for pupils who might benefit from being given the opportunity to come off the playground and reflect on their behaviour.
-Sometimes this will be particularly helpful for more vulnerable pupils, including those who may have emotional regulation difficulties, in order to give them time to calm down. - If a pupil is having difficulty making the right choices at playtime and/or they are consistently causing harm then their lunchtime may be limited until such time as they are able to make positive behaviour choices. - If children persistently misbehave a meeting is requested with the Class Teacher and parents or carers and further reparation work and consequences may be necessary.
+Although serious incidents at lunchtime are rare, an assigned member of SLT will always be 'on call' to provide support, particularly if there is a serious incident. - Celestine room and Jade classroom are available for pupils who might benefit from being given the opportunity to come off the playground and reflect on their behaviour.
+Sometimes this will be particularly helpful for more vulnerable pupils, including those who may have emotional regulation difficulties, in order to give them time to calm down. - If a child needs 'time out' more than once and is having difficulty making the right choices at playtime then their lunchtime may be limited this is called 20:20:20 they have 15 minutes to eat their lunch, 15 minutes to be inside in Celestine class where social skills are taught/discussed/re-inforced & 15 minutes taking part in usual lunchtime activities this is currently under discussion with staff. - If a pupil is still having difficulty making the right, safe choices at playtime and/or they are consistently causing harm then their lunchtime may be further limited until such time as they are able to make positive behaviour choices. - If children persistently misbehave a meeting is requested with the Class Teacher and parents or carers and further reparation work and consequences may be necessary that may or may not result in exclusion.